 How many types of business loans are in the market?

-An overdraft is the most common business loan for SMEs to apply.
-For this loan you will be able to withdraw in excess of your current account balance to an approved limit.
+An overdraft is the most common business loan for SMEs to apply for.
+For this loan, you will be able to withdraw in excess of your current account balance to an approved limit.

-This type of loan is more flexible towards meeting business needs and owner’s cash flow requirements.
-It is usually granted for housing or mixed development projects.
+This type of loan is more flexible towards meeting business needs and the owner’s cash flow requirements.
+It is usually granted for housing or mixed-development projects.

-Quite similar to term loan, a fixed loan is granted for an agreed period of time with periodic payments that includes interest charges.
+Quite similar to the term loan, a fixed loan is granted for an agreed period of time with periodic payments that include interest charges.

-This is suitable for a short term working capital funding.
-It allows flexible withdrawal of funds whenever required and you can pay back by choosing either by monthly instalments and roll over of principal amount, or partial repayment of principal amount.
+This is suitable for short-term working capital funding.
+It allows flexible withdrawal of funds whenever required and you can pay back by choosing either monthly instalments and rollover of the principal amount or partial repayment of the principal amount.

 This is a type of financing that you can borrow for hire-purchase of commercial equipment and vehicles.
-The principal amount and the repayment schedule is usually fixed.
+The principal amount and the repayment schedule are usually fixed.

 Property developers usually will utilise this business loan to enable the developed shops or houses to be sold to purchasers.
 Interestingly, the funding is also almost automatically given to the purchaser of a new property under this facility.

-In an event of default or non-performance, this financing offers financial guarantee which include performance guarantee, security deposit guarantee, advance payment guarantee and financial guarantees issued to insurance companies.
+In an event of default or non-performance, this financing offers a financial guarantee which includes a performance guarantee, security deposit guarantee, advance payment guarantee and financial guarantees issued to insurance companies.

-What are the main sources for business funding in Malaysia?
+What are the main sources of business funding in Malaysia?

 In Malaysia, commercial and industrial banks are the main providers of business loans.
 However, these entities are highly regulated by the Bank Negara Malaysia (BNM) and are known for imposing strict lending requirements.

-Apart from the banks, you will also find a number of financial services providers that are offering business loans such as venture capitals and government agencies.
+Apart from the banks, you will also find a number of financial services providers that are offering business loans such as venture capital and government agencies.